 Romania has aligned itself with this trend supporting, by an economic policy of European inspiration (facilities, grants, etc.), the utilization of renewable energy, especially wind and solar.
 In recent years, many wind and solar farms have appeared which has contributed to increasing the share of electricity produced from renewable sources in the total energy produced.
-In 2016, 42.38% of electricity produced was obtained from renewable sources in electricity produced is sources and 57.62% from conventional sources.
+In 2016, 42.38% of electricity produced was obtained from renewable sources and 57.62% from conventional sources.
 Share of primary energy sources in electricity production is shown in the graph in Figure 1 [3].